-Monthly Redemption of Units
+Redemption of Units

-The redemption of Fund Units may be executed on the last calendar day of any month (the "Redemption Date").
+The redemption of Fund Units may be executed on the last calendar day of any month and on other dates as determined appropriate by the Manager (the "Redemption Date").
 Each Fund Unitholder may, upon request to the Manager in a manner and form acceptable to the Manager (including through FundSERV), redeem all or any part of such Fund Unitholder's Fund Units on a Redemption Date.
 Fund Units will be redeemed at a redemption price equal to the Net Asset Value per Fund Unit calculated as of the applicable Redemption Date, less applicable deductions and fees.
 Redemption requests must be given in writing (or via FundSERV) to the Manager not more than 90 calendar days, and not less than 7 calendar days, prior to a Redemption Date.
 The redemption proceeds, less any applicable deductions and fees will be paid to the redeeming Fund Unitholder not later than 30 calendar days following the applicable Redemption Date.
-No interest will be paid to the Fund Unitholder.
+No interest will be paid to the Fund Unitholder on account of any delay in forwarding the proceeds of redemption to the Fund Unitholder.